apimatic/apimatic-sdks-io/website/docs/introduction/index.md

 ## Why did we create SDKs.io

-Our team at [APIMatic](https://www.apimatic.io?utm_source=sdksio&utm_medium=referral) have a lot of expereince building SDKs for APIs and want to share it with you.
+Our team at [APIMatic](https://www.apimatic.io?utm_source=sdksio&utm_medium=referral) have a lot of experience building SDKs for APIs and want to share it with you.
 Throughout the site we share our opinions on a range of topics informed by our experiences building SDKs used by millions of developers.

 ## Contributing